10 tips for gardeners in January

 - Prune autumn-fruiting raspberries to soil level.

 - Provide food for the birds in your garden.
+Here's how to make your own bird cake to hang up.

 - Place a seed order, as it will soon be time to start sowing onions, cabbages, parsnips, leeks, sweet peas and calendula.